 Today it feels like this world has failed the good people, and maybe hell is the only chance there is for things to be made right.

 Because if there indeed is a hell, it will be surely getting more crowded after today.

-If there’s a hell it should be probably filled with people who claimed faith in Jesus, while spending the National Day of Prayer stripping the sick of care and the vulnerable of protection—and reveling as if this was a righteous victory.
+If there’s a hell it should be probably filled with people who claimed faith in Jesus, while trying to strip the sick of care and the vulnerable of protection—and reveling as if this was a righteous victory.

 And if there’s a hell, it should be packed to the rafters with Christians who chose to turn the other way or to be silent as they watched it all happen.

 If there is a hell, Donald Trump and Paul Ryan and Mike Pence and Mitch McConnel, and all those who conspired to perpetrate this horror upon our most vulnerable and most at-risk, might actually come to the humility and repentance and decency that they seem incapable of here.

 If there’s a hell, they might have to be accountable there, for their willful hatred here—and I want them to be accountable.

 If hell exists, this would be precisely why.

 Honestly I’m not at all proud of this admission.
 As a follower of Jesus, I suppose it’s a fairly terrible confession of faith, and that is something I’ll wrestle with and pray through.
 I’m not condemning anyone simply because of how they worship or who they love.
 I am wondering whether those who do disregard other lives so callously while claiming Christ, are aware of the irony that my mere suggestion of hell for them, will probably make them bristle with outrage, even though they are regularly in the damnation business.
 This is not that.